jwlei/dat110-oblig1-Network-programming/README.md

 The implementation of the sensor is in the `no.hvl.dat110.system.sensor` package.

 If everything has been implemented correctly, you should not be able to start the display-device and sensor-device, and then the controller and see the reporting temperatures in the console.
 The test in `TestSystem.java` contains a test that runs all devices within the same JVM using threads.
-You can the devices in separate JVMs by running the individual devices as a Java application (they each have a main method).
+You can run the devices in separate JVMs by running the individual devices as a Java application (they each have a main method).

 ### Handing in the project

 Each group must hand in a link on Canvas to a git-repository containing their implementation.
-You should keep the unit-test in the project as they are as we will use these for testing your implementation.

 Please remember to hand-in as a member of a group in Canvas: https://hvl365-my.sharepoint.com/:w:/g/personal/akv_hvl_no/EdkQXNKVjmhPrHNtD3n5r74B6KSb7DwmVYf9MA3SIUA4Sw?e=hC5Q9i